Matilda Wallace: Her early life and journey to Australia

-George Hill married local woman Sarah Meaker on 13 January 1, 1827 at St Andrews Church, High Ham.
-They had five children the youngest being Matilda.
-Matilda was baptised in St Andrew’s Church of England at High Ham on 11 November 1838 a short time after her birth.
-She attended the village school attached to St Andrew’s Church until the age of 11 and, at the age of 12, she was employed as a glove maker, or glover.
-Most glovers at the time were outworkers in their homes where they hand-stitched together the pieces they received from a manufacturer from Taunton.
-According to the 1841 census, all five of George Hill’s children were living at Henley.
-In 1851 only Robert, scholar 16, and Matilda 12, glover, were at home with George and Sarah at the time of the census.
-Robert Hill, baptised 26/10/1834 at High Ham, stayed at school until he was 16, and then worked on the land.
-Matilda led a sheltered life on the farm and helped with milking.
+Matilda Hill's family lived in the hamlet of Henley in the Parish of High Ham, Somerset.
+George Hill married Sarah Meaker on 13 January 1827 at St Andrews Church, High Ham.
+They had five children, the youngest being Matilda.
+Matilda was baptised in St Andrew's Church of England at High Ham on 11 November 1838 a short time after her birth.
+She attended the village school attached to St Andrew's Church until the age of 11 and, at the age of 12, she was employed as a glove maker, or glover.
 When Matilda emigrated, she was described on the passenger list as a dairy maid.